 Gentoo Group comprises the parent Gentoo Group Limited and its subsidiaries.

 Gentoo is a housing association that owns or manages more than 28,000 properties.
 We believe that by putting people first we can build great homes and create strong communities.
 We are focused on delivering an outstanding service to our customers and as a responsible business, we pride ourselves on inspiring people to make a difference.
 We collaborate with key partners and other housing associations to influence things that affect our colleagues, customers and society.
 We are one of the largest employers in Sunderland and landlords in the North East.

-Gentoo Homes a subsidiary of Gentoo Group Ltd are one of the North East's most successful housing developers.
+Gentoo Homes is a subsidiary of Gentoo Group Ltd and is one of the North East's most successful housing developers.
 They have experience and expertise in property related activity ranging from regeneration and modernisation to new build schemes.
 Gentoo Homes are a profit for purpose business and reinvest back into Gentoo.

 Our policies in relation to slavery and human trafficking

 Gentoo take a zero tolerance approach to human trafficking and slavery, in our supply chains or any other part of our business.

 The Group’s safeguarding policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
 These policies give staff guidance to help recognise such signs of abuse, and how to deal with it with our partners.

 As part of our Tenancy Management policy, Gentoo staff complete regular Customer Surveys, which aim to ensure that the legal tenant and their household are living in the property and that it is not used for illegal purposes, which includes human trafficking and slavery.

 As Gentoo employs approximately 1200 employees we recognise the potential for slavery and human trafficking to affect employees working within its business.